taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Not yet!"*

-### Page 6
+### Page 11

 A large gong rings.
-Asoka looks up towards one end of the Central Hearth to see 2 lines of Automata Elders, each carrying an enormous pitcher in one arm and a large bowl with a pouring edge in the other; one shoulder covered in a long, folded piece of beautiful pale blue cloth of the finest weave; and converging on a large spigot coming out of an enormous stone aquifer.
+Asoka looks up towards one end of the Central Hearth to see that each Elder has folded their blue cloth into an [origami flower bowl](http://www.origami-instructions.com/origami-rose-bowl.html), which is secured to the top of a large pitcher.
+They then stand and pour their bowl of water carefully into the eSyrup cloth flower bowl, which filters and cleans the water as it passes through the bottom layer of cloth and into the pitcher.

-Asoka: *"That whole wall..."*

-Iri: *"The rock is **cold**!"*

 Asoka's face veil annotates the temperature of the aquifer's enormous rock wall to be 7.2 deg celsius.

-The water cyclers ceremoniously place the pitchers in front of them and gently place the folded blue eSyrup cloth on top of the pitcher, as the entire Central Hearth watch them.
-They then take turns walking up to the great stone wall and filling their bowl in the rapidly flowing and high pressure water from the spigot.
-They then walk back to their pitchers and place the bowl next to the pitcher.
-Kneeling in front of their pitcher, each Elder swiftly and skillfully folds their blue cloth into an [origami flower bowl](http://www.origami-instructions.com/origami-rose-bowl.html), then secures it to the top of the enormous pitcher.
-They then stand and pour the bowl of water carefully into the eSyrup cloth flower bowl, which filters and cleans the water as it passes through the bottom layer of cloth.

-Over the above sequence of images is the following dialogue:
+Over the above is the following dialogue:

 Asoka: **"*Quem são eles?*"**